The interval posets of permutations seen from the decomposition tree perspective: Introduction

-The rest of this paper is organized as follow.
-In \cref{sec:background}, we review the necessary definitions regarding the interval posets of permutations, the substitution decomposition, and the resulting decomposition trees.
-In \cref{sec:procedure}, we present a procedure to compute the interval poset of a permutation from its decomposition tree.
-The procedure allows to provide an answer to Question 7.3 of~\cite{Bridget}, describing the common properties of all permutations having the same interval poset.
+The rest of this paper is organized as follows.
+In \cref{sec:background}, we review the necessary definitions regarding the interval posets of permutations and their embeddings in the plane, as well as the substitution decomposition and the resulting decomposition trees.
+In \cref{sec:procedure}, we present a procedure to compute an embedding of the interval poset of a permutation from its decomposition tree.
+The procedure allows us to provide an answer to Question 7.3 of~\cite{Bridget}, describing the common properties of all permutations having the same interval poset.
 We then show in \cref{sec:oldResults} how the decomposition trees can be used to give alternative proofs of some of the results of~\cite{Bridget} regarding structural properties of interval posets.
 Next, \cref{sec:newResults} focuses on enumerative properties of interval posets.
 In addition to solving the two enumerative questions left open in~\cite{Bridget} (Questions 7.1 and 7.2), we compute (exactly and asymptotically) the number of interval posets of any size.
 These results are achieved using the decomposition trees and classical tools from combinatorics of trees.
 Finally, in \cref{sec:Moebius}, we compute the M\"obius function of any interval of an interval poset.